infinity-engine/phase2/README.md

 # phase2
-This is for Phase to of Optimization Project
+This is for the Phase 2 of the Optimization Project.